micro-api/micro-api/README.md

         "@id": ["1"]
       }
     }
-  }],
-  "post": [{
-    "@id": "1",
-    "message": "Micro API is a hypermedia serialization format.", "@links": {
-      "@href": "/posts/1",
-      "author": {
-        "@href": "/posts/1/author",
-        "@id": "1"
-      }
-    }
   }]
 }
 ```

-Note that the `include` query is not mandated by the specification, it is left to the implementer to decide how to sideload records.
-Hint: available queries **MAY** be advertised in the `@meta` object.

 The `@links` object in a collection **MUST** be a subset of the index `@links` based on the types that are present in the payload, describing links of other types is extraneous and can be ignored.
 The top-level fields that are not reserved **MUST** correspond to a `@type`, and their values **MUST** be an array of objects, no singular objects are allowed.